Aviv-public/Aviv-Web-Technical-Test/typescript-react/README.md

 curl https://${VITE_BACKEND_API_HOST}/listings
 ```

+The variable is pre-populated in the Codespace.
+You can read more on how to use it in the `.env` file.

 This API is described by an OpenAPI specification.
 You can open and view this specification in ReDoc by using the terminal and running the following command:

 ```sh